 Similarly to Stamp Duty, Business Rates are paid based on rent or ownership of premises.
 It can be thought of as a little like council tax for businesses and is dependent upon the type of property it is applied to.

 Capital Gains Tax

 Capital Gains Tax is a taxation levied against business disposals – whether that be disposal of goods, product lines, property or whole chains.
 A flat rate of 18% is usually charged on any disposals.
 However, depending upon your business background, you may qualify for something called an Entrepreneurs Relief scheme, which lowers that rate to 10%, up to a final overall allowance of ten million pounds.

 How much does a business pay in taxes?

 The average small UK business currently pays around £5,000 in tax contributions per annum.
 However, as you can probably tell from the above descriptions, the value of tax paid per business can vary as widely as the number of businesses that exist, as many taxes depend on the size of the company, its turnover and its assets.
-Many companies in Manchester find themselves paying dramatically different taxes annually as a result of this.
+Many companies find themselves paying dramatically different taxes annually as a result of this.
 It is vital for your business to invest in a well-organised finance department to ensure the detailed documentation of all taxable activities, ensuring you aren’t left high and dry at the end of the fiscal year.
 There are a number of tax relief systems available to assist business owners in keeping their costs down, depending on their ability to qualify for each of them.

 Of course, outside help is always at hand.
 Self employed individuals and sole traders can make contact with a personal tax solicitor for assistance when calculating their contributions each year.
 In fact, these specialists can also help to set up a system that will allow clients to work out what they owe in a more straightforward way in the future.